Brandon-Banh-858/ComputingTech2025T3/README.md

 | TCM002 | Visualise user message | User must have a registered account. | 1.
 User enters 'Questions' page, 2.
 User types a message, 3.
 User submits message, 4.
 Message is submitted into Questions database | Message is visualised on user's screen | N/A | N/A | High |

 ## Week 5
+Notes:
+I set up the python environment, following a document and making sure that the SQL database was up and functional.
+I also managed to input some data into the 3 tables created.

 ## Week 6
+Notes:
+Began setting up the website and attempted (but failed) to link the SQL database to it.

 ## Week 7